 Benefits of Being a Tour Host

 Organizing a group on one of our amazing trips allows you to travel with others who share your passion.
 Pastors, college professors or activity coordinators, small group leaders, or any other person in leadership can become a tour host.
 A well-conducted group tour makes the difference for travelers.
-We’ll help guide you toward becoming an appropriate tour host.
+We’ll help guide you toward becoming an experienced tour host.
 Also, we’ll show you how to design a list of prospects and how to present yourself to them.
 If you’ve never traveled with us before, consider first participating in one of our Clergy Familiarization Trips.
 These programs are exclusively for pastors and organization leaders so they can experience travel the way it’s meant to be before they host a group on a tour.

 Once you’re ready to be a tour host, follow these four simple steps for a journey of a lifetime.